MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/PageViewData.md

 #AI.PageViewData
-Instance of PageView represents a generic action on a page like a button click.
+An instance of PageView represents a generic action on a page like a button click.
 It is also the base type for PageView.

 1. **ver** : int